-Tedy Bruschi Has Simple Advice For Patriots After Mohamed Sanu Trade
+NESN

-The New England Patriots have won their first seven games of the season more so because of the defense than the offense.
+The New England Patriots have won their first seven games of the season, more so because of the defense than the offense.

-So even with New England’s bolstering at wide receiver, one former Patriot doesn’t want to see the focus change.
+So, even with New England’s bolstering at wide receiver, one former Patriot doesn’t want to see the focus change.

-Mere hours after destroying the New York Jets 33-0, the Patriots reportedly went out and acquired Mohamed Sanu, someone they’ve reportedly had their eye on for a while, from the Atlanta Falcons.
+Mere hours after destroying the New York Jets 33-0 on Monday night, the Patriots reportedly acquired wide receiver Mohamed Sanu — someone they’ve reportedly had their eye on for a while — from the Atlanta Falcons.
 It was a move that took the NFL by storm, even if Sanu only projects to be the Patriots’ third or fourth receiver (or maybe even a backup quarterback?).

-Shortly after news of the trade broke, ex-Patriot Tedy Bruschi offered his reaction on Twitter, and his message was simple.
+Shortly after news of the trade broke, ex-Patriots linebacker Tedy Bruschi offered his reaction on Twitter, and his message was simple.

 Well put.

-The Patriots defense has been an elite unit this season, very much living up to their “Boogeymen” nickname — just ask Sam Darnold.
+The Patriots’ defense has been an elite unit this season, very much living up to its “Boogeymen” nickname — just ask Sam Darnold.
 So long as that doesn’t change, there’s no reason to believe the Patriots won’t be able to reach a fourth straight Super Bowl.

 Thumbnail photo via Greg M. Cooper/USA TODAY Sports Images